Households across the UK are feeling the squeeze as everyday living costs continue to increase with food prices rising and energy bills going up.

 How much money can you save by turning off appliances?

-In 2022, research by energy supplier British Gas found that UK domestic households could save an average of £147 a year by turning off household electronics left on standby overnight.
-For example, leaving your TV on standby overnight could cost around £24.61 a year, as well as £23.10 a year for leaving on your Sky or Virgin TV box.
+According to research in 2023, by comparison site Quotezone UK domestic households could save an average of £147 a year by turning off household electronics left on standby overnight.
+For example, leaving your gaming console on standby could cost you £27.52 per year, while leaving your laptop on standby could cost £10.41 per year.
 We share how much you could save by turning off devices on standby in our article, 'Revealed: The cost of leaving household devices on standby'.

 How to save money on your energy bills